jefflester/minitrino/readme.md

 bash -c 'cat << EOF > metadata.json
 {
-  "description": "Creates a Postgres catalog using the standard Postgres connector.", "incompatibleModules": []
+  "description": "Creates a Postgres catalog using the standard Postgres connector.", "incompatibleModules": [],
+  "dependentModules": []
 }
 EOF'
 ```

-The metadata file is presentable to the user via the `modules` command, and the
+The metadata file is presentable to the user via the `modules` command.
+The
 `incompatibleModules` key restricts certain modules from being provisioned
 alongside the given module.
 The `*` wildcard is a supported convention if the
 module is incompatible with all other modules.
+Lastly, the `dependentModules`
+key can be used to require other pre-defined modules to provision alongside the
+module containing the `metadata.json` file.

 ### Add a Readme File